 Thankfully, I got him feeling better by the end of the week with lots of love, medicine, blankets and of course, this soup.
 I mean, you NEED chicken soup when you’re sick, right?
 The two things kind of go hand in hand.

 But I was so exhausted and short on time that I turned to my trusty Instant Pot.
 I used all the traditional ingredients except for noodles or rice.
-Instead of those, I used riced cauliflower so I could eat it too.
+Instead of those, I used riced cauliflower to keep the carbs lower.
 We both enjoyed it immensely and Mini Chef’s poor, raw little throat was very grateful to have soft foods to swallow.
 And by the end of that week, I was super grateful for my Instant Pot!

 If you have somebody sick to take care of, this will give them a home cooked meal while saving you time and energy.